PaulmannLighting/ezsp/ARCHITECTURE.md

 1. select next EZSP header format (legacy/extended) from negotiated version
 2. serialize header + command parameters
-3. chunk payload to fit ASHv2 max payload size
+3. send the complete EZSP frame as one ASHv2 DATA payload via the `uart::Handle` re-exported from the ASHv2 layer

-4. send chunks via the `uart::Handle` re-exported from the ASHv2 layer
+EZSP has no protocol-level fragmentation and ASHv2 does not fragment EZSP DATA payloads.
+If the serialized EZSP frame does not fit in one ASHv2 DATA payload, encoding fails before anything is sent.

 ### Runtime futures